 A Bit of Guajome Regional Park History

 First off, here are a few statistics regarding Guajome Regional Park.
-The park spans over 394 acres and is 8 miles inland from the coast.
+The park spans 394 acres and is 8 miles inland from the coast.

 The first inhabitants of the area were Native Americans called Luiseno by the Franciscan Padres from the San Luis Rey Mission (est 1798.)
 (Fun fact- My children went to Luiseno Elementary School)